ozwaldorf/lutgen-rs/README.md

 ## Usage

-> Note: The binary and library are still in a fairly experimental state, and breaking changes are made quite often.
-Any release that does make any changes as such, are bumped to 0.X.0
+> Note: The binary and library usages are fairly stable, but any release that does make any breaking changes as such, are bumped to 0.X.0

 ### CLI